mikeborozdin/http-streaming-request/README.md

 # HTTP Streaming & JSON

-Slow API endpoints may put users away from your app.
-For example, an OpenAI API usually takes around 10 seconds to return a result.
-But if you stream a response you can show it straight away to users.
-That's how ChatGPT works.
+Slow API endpoints turn users away from your app.
+For example, a request to the OpenAI API usually takes around 10 seconds.
+But if you stream a response you can start showing results to users almost straight away.
+That's how ChatGPT works - when it prints out a response character by character (well, token by token actually).

 It's all good if you return text, but what if you return JSON?
 Streaming JSON means that almost at every single moment your JSON is not well formed, for example, it may look like this: